Abnormal liver enzymes can be a sign of chronic and acute alcohol use, chronic hepatitis B and hepatitis C and possibly liver cancer.

 The liver helps maintain good health and is important for many body functions including digestion, metabolism, detoxification and blood clotting.
 Liver Enzymes are proteins that help to speed up reactions, and elevated levels are signs of a liver impairment that must be treated.
 While a variety of conditions and some medications can cause enzyme imbalances in the liver, diet also plays a crucial role.

 |No non-prescription drugs||Broccoli||Pasta|

 |Eat whole foods||Fruit||Processed food|

-Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA, area including Johns Creek, GA; Cumming, GA; and Lawrenceville.
-The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, Dr. Jae Kim, Dr. Ruth Montalvo, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; Digestive Care Physicians has four locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
+The in-house endoscopy suite at the Johns Creek location of Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from abdominal pain, contact us at (770) 227-2222 to schedule an appointment.